sergey-shandar/public/notes/fs/log2.md

 ## 2. Shift Right

 JavaScript has a function called `Math.log2`, which can only work with the `number` type.
 We can use this function if we convert our type to a number, but the JavaScript `number` type is a fixed size [double-precision floating-point number](https://en.wikipedia.org/wiki/Double-precision_floating-point_format#Exponent_encoding) and can't accept numbers that are bigger than 1023 bits.
+In the first two phases, we reduce our `bigint` to less than `1023` bits.

 This algorithm uses 3 phases: